The application for summer 2018 visiting graduate student fellowships will be available September 1, 2018.

 At the end of the research period, fellows are also asked to provide a brief statement indicating how this fellowship support was used to accomplish research goals.

 Graduate students seeking these fellowships must be currently enrolled in a PhD/doctoral program and must have completed their course work, passed their qualifying examinations, and be prepared to pursue research based upon an approved dissertation prospectus/proposal.

 Successful applicants normally explain in extensive and specific detail the relationship of the Beinecke collections to their project.
 Most of the holdings of the Beinecke Library in printed materials are described in Orbis, the online catalogue of Yale University Library.
 Early manuscripts and modern archives are described in detailed finding aids available via the internet.
 Books and manuscripts at Yale have been extensively described since 1926 in the Yale University Library Gazette, which is available in many libraries.

-All application materials must be received by November 1, 2016.
-Applicants are required to submit the following materials to the Fellowship Coordinator:
+All application materials must be received by November 1, 2018.
+Applicants are required to submit the following materials:

 a proposal (1200 word maximum) explaining in detail the specific relationship between the Beinecke Collections and the applicant's research